Jack Kinney: Career

-According to Jeff Lenburg's assessment of him, Kinney was a veteran animator, who spend most of his career working at Walt Disney Productions (later known as the Walt Disney Animation Studios).
+According to Jeff Lenburg's assessment of him, Kinney was a veteran animator, who spent most of his career working at Walt Disney Productions (later known as the Walt Disney Animation Studios).
 He directed the first film in the Donald Duck series to win the Academy Award for Best Animated Short Film.
 Two other films directed by Kinney were nominated for the same award.

 Kinney joined the Walt Disney studio on February 9, 1931.
 He was hired as an animator.
 He initially inked films for both the Mickey Mouse and Silly Symphony series of the studio.
 His film credits as an animator include The Band Concert (1935) and The Cookie Carnival (1935).
 Kinney also served as a story director in films featuring Mickey Mouse and Pluto.
 His film credits in that role include Brave Little Tailor (1938), Mickey's Trailer (1938) and Society Dog Show (1939).

 Kinney served as a sequence director on 10 of the Disney theatrical feature films.
 His credits in that role included Pinocchio (1940), Dumbo (1941), Saludos Amigos (1942), Victory Through Air Power (1943), The Three Caballeros (1944), Make Mine Music (1946), Fun and Fancy Free (1947), Melody Time (1948), and The Adventures of Ichabod and Mr. Toad (1949).

 Beginning in 1940, Kinney was promoted to the position of director for animated short films.
 Kinney was the primary director of the Goofy series, with his debut being the second entry in the series, Goofy's Glider (1940), all the way up to the final regular entry in the series, How to Sleep (1953), directing a total of 39 entries in the series.
 His most notable creations for this series were the Goofy How to..., where the character demonstrated how to play various popular sports.
 Goofy's efforts in these films had "predictably disastrous" results.
 One of his Goofy cartoons, How to Play Football (1944), was nominated the Academy Award for Best Animated Short Film, one of two entries in the Goofy series to be nominated for the Award.
-Kinney also directed two entries in the Pluto series, as well as directing four entries in the Donald Duck series, including Der Fuehrer's Face (1943), a wartime satire of Adolf Hitler, the dictator of Nazi Germany, which became the only Donald Duck short to win an Academy Award for Best Animated Short Film, as well being listed as Number 22 in the 1994 book, The 50 Greatest Cartoons.
+Kinney also directed two entries in the Pluto series, as well as directing four entries in the Donald Duck series, including Der Fuehrer's Face (1943), a wartime satire of Adolf Hitler, the dictator of Nazi Germany, which became the only Donald Duck short to win an Academy Award for Best Animated Short Film, as well being listed as Number 22 in the 1994 book The 50 Greatest Cartoons.

 Kinney's other director credits included a number of Walt Disney Specials.
 Among them were Pigs Is Pigs (1954), Casey Bats Again (1954), and Social Lion (1954).
 Pigs Is Pigs was nominated for the Academy Award for Best Animated Short Film.
 It was the third and last film directed by Kinney to be nominated for the Award.
 Another film credit for Kinney as a director was The Lone Chipmunks (1954).
 It was the last animated short film of the Chip 'n' Dale series.